civilKaos82/ruby-drill-control-flow-in-loops-challenge/README.md

 ## Conclusion
-Control flow is an necessary part of programming.
-Unfortunately, if can sometimes lead an unreadable mess of conditionals.
+Control flow is a necessary part of programming.
+Unfortunately, it can sometimes lead to an unreadable mess of conditionals.
 The `next`, `break`, and `return` keywords help us to add complex flow control in a more readable way.